 On the downside, ETHLend is limited to 1 crypto collateral only – ETH.

 Perhaps one of the youngest and most promising crypto-backed loan platforms, YouHodler is a service platform with bank accounts in Switzerland.

 The platform allows for someone to lend crypto as collateral with a high loan-to-value ratio of up to 90%, for up to $30,000 in fiat/cash (bigger loans are offered to selected borrowers).

 YouHodler has its own fund and accepts all major cryptocurrencies as collateral (BTC, ETH, LTC, BCH, XRP, etc.).
-In addition, the platform accepts all major Cards (Visa, MasterCard, Maestro, American Express, etc.) and all major types of web payments (Qiwi, PayPal, Apple Pay, Skrill, etc.).
+Besides, the platform accepts all major Cards (Visa, MasterCard, Maestro, American Express, etc.) and all major types of web payments (Qiwi, PayPal, Apple Pay, Skrill, etc.).

 Unlike the majority of other crypto-backed platforms, YouHodler offers transparency and absolutely no hidden fees.
 No credit checks are required.
 YouHodler’s interface is simple and sexy.

 On the downside, YouHodler does NOT serve U.S. citizens, as well as citizens of China and Korea.

-Today, we live in a period of time after the crypto market fell.
+Today, we live in a time after the crypto market fell.
 The demand by crypto investors for instant cash has built the foundation for the crypto loan industry.

 It seems that crypto HODL-ing is an ongoing trend, and one of its symptoms is the rise of crypto loan service platforms.
 Will we see investors still HODL-ing in 2018 and 2019?
 Only patience and time will tell.